Homology Medicines, Inc. (NASDAQ:FIXX) Short Interest Update

-Homology Medicines, Inc. (NASDAQ:FIXX – Get Free Report) saw a large drop in short interest in the month of November.
-As of November 15th, there was short interest totalling 297,800 shares, a drop of 6.6% from the October 31st total of 319,000 shares.
-Currently, 0.7% of the shares of the company are short sold.
+Homology Medicines, Inc. (NASDAQ:FIXX – Get Free Report) saw a large decrease in short interest during the month of November.
+As of November 15th, there was short interest totalling 297,800 shares, a decrease of 6.6% from the October 31st total of 319,000 shares.
+Currently, 0.7% of the company’s shares are short sold.
 Based on an average trading volume of 295,600 shares, the days-to-cover ratio is currently 1.0 days.

 Homology Medicines Company Profile